The Collective

 they/them

-Sam is a Black and Mixed (Black Jamaican, Sri Lankan) writer, grower and organiser with LION.
-They are interested in liberation through healing and building resilient communities and how access to land and nature are key to this.
+Sam is a Black and mixed (Black Jamaican, Sri Lankan) writer, grower and organiser.
+They are interested in liberation through healing and building resilient communities, and how access to land and nature are key to this.
 Sam often gives presentations, talks on podcasts and panels, facilitates workshops and writes or contributes to articles.
-They are also passionate about building resilient and transformative systems, centring care and reparative justice in their work.
+They are passionate about building resilient and transformative systems, centring care and reparative justice in their work.